 Or, you can use the Microsoft Access Database Splitter Wizard to split the Access database.
 Consider this example:

-Click on Split Database button and it opens the Save dialog window.
-Provide name for back-end copy.
+Click on the [Split Database] button and it opens the Save dialog window.
+Provide the name for new back-end database.

-This way all users work on the same database using their own front-end copy, and data changes reflect in the back-end database.
-Split database architecture gives a look of Client-Server database technology by storing database tables at back-end server and all programming part such as forms, function, queries at front-end client side.
+This way all users work on the same data in the back-end database while having their own front-end copy.
+Data changes are reflected in the back-end database.
+Split database architecture gives a look of Client-Server database technology by storing database tables at back-end server and all programming such as forms, reports, VBA code, and queries reside on the front-end client side.

 For the most part, separating the data into a data database does not affect your application.
 The queries based on the linked tables remain the same, as do your forms, reports, and code.
 The main exception is Seek statements.
 Seek statements are used in code to find a record.
 They are very fast because they use an index you specify.
 For example, for a given table (strTable), index (strIndex), and search values (varValue1 and varValue2):